giobarc/GOrGONA/README.md

 # GOrGONA
-A Global Optimization (GO) code for NanoAlloys (NA) exploiting Grouping (Gr) Algorhytms
+A Global Optimization (GO) code for NanoAlloys (NA) exploiting Grouping (Gr) Algorhthms This version of the code exploits pre-existing codes by integrating them: BHGO (Basin Hopping Global Optimization) for Nano Alloys developed by the group of Prof. Ferrando (see Ref.
+[1]); AugGGO (Augmented Grouping GO ) developed by Dr. Barcaro and Dr. Fortunelli (see Refs.
+[2] and [3]).
 This file illustrates the basic usage of the code.
 Please follow the steps as described. \
-For questions or problems, please contact me at the following mail: giovanni.barcaro@cnr.it
+For questions or problems, please contact us at the following mail: giovanni.barcaro@cnr.it

 Step 0: Go into the folder EAM-INTERNAL and type 'make' to compile the program (Makefile is editable): this step will create the 'bh_v07' executable which will be used as a Basin Hopping tool exploiting Grouping algorithm for the optimization of the chemical ordering. \
 Once created, copy the 'bh_v07' executable to the folder "parallel_unseeded_XxYy" and "parallel_seeded_XxYy".